Blechhammer: Chemical plants

 Two plants in the area, Blechhammer North (south of Sławięcice) and Blechhammer South at Azoty (5 mi from the labor camp) were nicknamed "Black Hammer" by Allied bomber aircrews.
 The facilities were approximately 2 mi apart with each occupying a 3,000 × 5,000 ft (914 × 1524 m) area in open country.
-Similar to the Gelsenberg plant, the Blechhammer plants used bituminous coal in the Bergius process to synthesize Ersatz oil.
+Similar to the Gelsenberg plant, the Blechhammer plants used bituminous coal from Upper Silesian Coal Basin in the Bergius process to synthesize Ersatz oil.
 In June 1944, the United States Army Air Forces considered Blechhammer one of the four "principal synthetic oil plants in Germany", and after the Fifteenth Air Force had dropped 7,082 tons (14,164,000 lbs; 6,424 tonnes) of bombs on Blechhammer, the Blechhammer plants were dismantled post-war by the Soviets.